shupershuff/Diablo2RLoader/README.md

 ![image](https://user-images.githubusercontent.com/63577525/234503557-22b7b8d4-0389-48fa-8ff4-f8a7870ccd82.png)

 ## 2. Setup Your Accounts
 **NOTE: If you have MFA configured on one account it will not work with Parameter based authentication.
-This to work due to Blizzard not implementing MFA capability with this authentication method.
-If you want to keep MFA enabled, you can utilise the AuthToken method outlinned below.**<br>
+This is due to Blizzard not implementing MFA capability with this authentication method.
+If you want to keep MFA enabled, you can utilise the AuthToken method outlined below.**<br>
 &#x1F536;&#x1F536; **Special Note - PLEASE READ THIS** &#x1F536;&#x1F536; Please pay attention to these instructions and particularly to step 8 around auth token setup.
 Almost all setup issues are due to missing or incorrectly performing one or more of these steps.
 1. Open Accounts.csv in a text editor (eg notepad), excel or your preferred editor.
 Can recommend [moderncsv](https://www.moderncsv.com/) as a csv editor.
 2. Add number for each account starting from 1.